LeckerenSirupwaffeln/Space-Snake-Game-QT-Creator/README.md

 - Customizable options with automatic saving and loading.
 - High score tracking.
 - Animated background.
-- 20 soundtracks that immerse the player into space, with toggle ability and control over volume.
+- 20 soundtracks that immerse the player into space, with full control over volume and ability to toggle on and off.
 - 7 different planets to eat and grow your space snake!
 - Custom snake body parts for turns.
 - Ability to pause at any time.